HubbelGrayso24/java-python-snake/Python/README.md

-# CSCI 5448 Grad Project: Implementation of Snake and OOP Concepts
+# Python Implementation of Snake and OOP Concepts
 This project demonstrates the use of Object-Oriented Programming (OOP) principles and multithreading/multiprocessing techniques in Python.
 It includes examples of encapsulation, inheritance, and polymorphism, as well as the implementation of the classic Snake game.

 ---